MicahParks/keyfunc/README.md

 # keyfunc

-Purpose of this package is to provide a [`jwt.Keyfunc`](https://pkg.go.dev/github.com/golang-jwt/jwt/v4#Keyfunc) for the [github.com/golang-jwt/jwt/v4](https://github.com/golang-jwt/jwt) package and its popular forks using a JSON Web Key Set (JWKs) for parsing and verifying JSON Web Tokens (JWTs).
+The purpose of this package is to provide a [`jwt.Keyfunc`](https://pkg.go.dev/github.com/golang-jwt/jwt/v4#Keyfunc) for the [github.com/golang-jwt/jwt/v4](https://github.com/golang-jwt/jwt) package and its popular forks using a JSON Web Key Set (JWKs) for parsing and verifying JSON Web Tokens (JWTs).
 This